What are the best upright pianos to buy for a beginner?

 To sum everything up, you get what you pay for, and you will only cry once when you decide to buy quality.

-When searching for your new or used piano, play many, research much, and ask questions.
 I hope this article has been informative and helped steer you in the right direction in your piano buying journey.
 Here at Seattle Piano Company we specialize in selling used pianos that have been masterfully refurbished in house to look and play like new.
 Our goal is to provide you a piano that you will love at a price that is significantly less than purchasing a piano brand new.

 Aaron Firpo,